Problem Solving

 Snapshot tools have always been available in the Concrete CMS file manager.
 Just select the settings checkbox so a tool is enabled for the dashboard.

-Since v1.0.10, Snapshot tools have an additional option to override the destination folder with current file manager folder when the file manager is open.
+Snapshot tools also have an additional option to override the destination folder with current file manager folder when the file manager is open.
+Whether to enable this is a matter of preference and how you like to organise your workflow.

-When checked, if you use a Snapshot tool while the file manager is open, the upload will be saved to the current file manager folder.
+When this option is checked, if you use a Snapshot tool while the file manager is open, the upload will be saved to the current file manager folder.
 When the Snapshot tool is closed, the file manager will refresh to show the file you have uploaded.

 When the file manager is not open, Snapshot tool uploads are placed in the folder/subfolder configured in the snapshot tool settings.